Inspiring Impact produces case studies, reviews and other publications to support charities with embedding impact measurement into their practice.

 Inspiring Impact Case Study: Macrobert Arts Centre

 Macrobert Arts Centre, based on the University of Stirling campus, offers a busy programme of live, film and creative learning events across the Forth Valley.
-There is a staff team
+Read to find out how Inspiring Impact help them improve their impact practice.

 Inspiring Impact Case Study: The Robertson Trust